justicephysics/humanos2.0/45-trillion-reversal.md

 - **Innovation** — the IPL format itself, a product of Indian creativity and market understanding.
 - **Audience** — the passion of a billion people, cultivated over decades, not coerced.

-This is $(L = 1)$ in action: value created, distributed, and reinvested — not extracted.
+This is $$(L = 1)$$ in action: value created, distributed, and reinvested — not extracted.
 The same country that was drained of $45 trillion now generates billions through genuine economic creation.

 And now, the former colonizer demands “fair distribution.”
 The irony is perfect.